Today is Passport Saturday, and I am in the mood to celebrate!

 Listen, to everyone who has ever visited, who has ever attended an event, who has ever read this blog, I thank you!
 You’ve made this a great five years.

 Here’s to the next five!
 And the five after that!
 And after that, and after that, and after that … well, you get the idea.

 Deep Bows to you all …

 This is Passport #5 for me.
 What’s your count?

-Categories: Events & Photographs, Food & Wine Pairing, History, Monte Bello, RIDGE Staff, Special Offerings, Tasting Events/Opportunities, Tasting Flights, Tasting Rooms, Vineyards and Oenology, Viticultural Salmagundi, Wine & Food Pairing, Wine Blogs, Wine Tales
+Categories: Events, Food & Wine Pairing, History, Monte Bello, Offerings, RIDGE Staff, Tasting Events/Opportunities, Tasting Flights, Tasting Rooms, Vineyards, Viticultural Salmagundi, Wine & Food Pairing, Wine Blogs, Wine Tales